matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 31: Cloud Dataproc is a managed service for which two big data platforms?**

-- Hadoop and Cassandra
+- Hadoop and Cassandra.
-- Spark and Cassandra
+- Spark and Cassandra.
-- Spark and TensorFlow
+- Spark and TensorFlow.
-- :white_check_mark: **Spark and Hadoop**
+- :white_check_mark: **Spark and Hadoop.**

 ```
 Cloud Dataproc is a managed service for Spark and Hadoop.
-Cassandra is a big data distributed database but is not
-offered as a managed service by Google.
+Cassandra is a big data distributed database but is not offered as a managed service by Google.
 TensorFlow is a deep learning platform not included in Dataproc.
 ```

 **Question 32: As part of a compliance regimen, your team is required to back up data from your Datastore database to an object storage system.
 Your data is stored in the default namespace.
 What command would you use to export the default namespace from Datastore to a bucket called ace-exam-bucket1?**

-- `gcloud datastore dump --namespace="(default)" gs://ace-exam-bucket1`
+- `gcloud datastore dump --namespace="(default)" gs://ace-exam-bucket1`.
-- `gcloud datastore export --namespace="(default)" ace-exam-bucket1`
+- `gcloud datastore export --namespace="(default)" ace-exam-bucket1`.
-- `gcloud datastore dump --namespace="(default)" ace-exam-bucket1`
+- `gcloud datastore dump --namespace="(default)" ace-exam-bucket1`.
-- :white_check_mark: **gcloud datastore export --namespace="(default)" gs://ace-exam-bucket1**
+- :white_check_mark: **`gcloud datastore export --namespace="(default)" gs://ace-exam-bucket1`.**

 ```
 gcloud datastore export followed by a namespace and a bucket name. "gs://" is required and "dump" is not a option.